willmon16/Weekly-Sessions/README.md

 1. To protect your current work:
     a.
 Save and close all documents - you are about to fetch new ones from GitHub and you don't want to overwrite these.

     b.
-Put them in a branch (if you haven't already) - so instead of saving the work in master, commit your changes to branch "Working Directory".
+Commit your changes in a branch (if you haven't already)

-             $ git checkout -b "Working_Directory"
+             $ git checkout -b "Working_Directory"  #where you are making a branch named Working_Directory
-             $ git add .
+             $ git add .                            #add all of the files to be committed

      This will make a new branch and put all documents in the local directory so they are staged for a commit.
 Commit them: